100 things to do on the Sunshine Coast

 23. Spot humpback whales on a luxury cruise with Whale One from June – November every year.

 24. Or better yet, get all up in the action and go swimming with them on day trip with Sunreef Scuba Diving Services.

 26. Board the M.V.
 Noosa Queen for a sunset cruise along the Noosa River.

-27. Feast on a cultural banquet of music and arts at the Maroochy Music and Visual Arts Festival (dates for 2017 TBC).
+27. Feast on a cultural banquet of music and arts at the Maroochy Music and Visual Arts Festival.

 28. Nab yourself a treehouse booth and get munchin’ on some vegan tapas washed down with a few herbal-infused cocktails at Elixiba in Maroochydore.

 29. Treat yourself to a day of pampering at Ikatan Day Spa in Doonan.

 30. Hike to the peak of one of the Glass House Mountains.
 There are walks for both beginners and more experienced climbers.